fastly/uslab/README.md

 frees the paused thread's `slab->first_free`, `slab->first_free->next_free`
 will no longer be consistent and the stack will be corrupted.

+## Building

+Uslab has been tested on Linux and requires [Concurrency Kit](http://concurrencykit.org) to build.
+To build, run `make`.
+It is not designed to be a drop-in memory allocator replacement.

 ## API

 ### struct uslab_pt